 - processing waste

 - waste due to idling time of machinery

 - waste of motion or faulty working techniques

 - waste related to transportation

 - inventory waste

-JIT elimination of waste deploys tools such as total quality management, continuous quality improvement, focused factory, reducing setup times, flexible resources, group technology layout, and pull production system to eliminate waste.
+JIT principles focus on the elimination of waste by deploying tools such as total quality management, continuous quality improvement, focused factory, reducing setup times, flexible resources, group technology layout, and pull production system.